application letter for the job of a waitress

 Your Office Partner

-[Recipient’s Name] [Restaurant/Hotel Name] [Restaurant/Hotel Address] [City, State, ZIP]
+[Recipient’s Name] [Restaurant Name] [Restaurant Address] [City, State, ZIP]

 Dear [Recipient’s Name],

 Thank you for considering my application.
-I look forward to the opportunity to discuss how I can contribute to [Restaurant/Hotel Name] in an interview.
+I look forward to the opportunity to discuss how I can contribute to the success of [Restaurant Name] in an interview.

 [Your Name]

-Cover Letter for Waiter’s Job in a Hotel or Restaurant
+Email Cover Letter for the Job of Waiter or Waitress

 Sincerely Yours,